 Welcome to EAT THIS CITY, your tour of the best restaurants in one of our favorite cities, as chosen by a world-class chef, celebrity, or local hero.

 This week we’re stopping in New York City, home to the Statue of Liberty, Broadway, and Central Park.
 There are a lot of reasons why 62.8 million visitors headed to NYC in 2017 — not the least of which is its awe-inspiring food scene.
 Dining in New York City is truly one of the best experiences you can have.
-However, picking a place that will give you the amazing culinary experience you crave can be ovewhelming.
+However, picking a place that will give you the amazing culinary experience you crave can be overwhelming.
 There are just so many choices.
-So we reached out to Robin Miller, a co-host of Real Life Kitchen on Bluprint, for recommendations of the best the city has to offer.
+So we reached out to Robin Miller, a co-host of Real Life Cooking on Bluprint, for recommendations of the best the city has to offer.

 Miller has been active in the foodie community since 1990, working as a food writer, television personality, and nutritionist.
 She’s also authored ten books, including Robin Takes 5 and the New York Times bestseller, Quick Fix Meals.
 The latter shares a name with the Food Network show she hosted for five years.
 You may know her from that program, but you are equally likely to have read her recipes and nutrition articles in newspapers and magazines like Health, Cooking Light, Parade, and Shape.